vijayhardaha/paf-works/README.md

 # PrashantAdvait Foundation

-This repository contains various woks that is relatable to PrashantAdvait Foundation.
-These works are not official works.
-These are self volunteers or education words for learning and helping purpose only.
+This repository features various works connected to the PrashantAdvait Foundation.
+These materials are not official but are created for educational and supportive purposes.